JonBirdd/GDB-Remastered/README.md

 # GDB-Remastered

-GDB Remastered is an edited version of Mazawrath's Genji Dodgeball
+GDB Remastered is an edited version of Mazawrath's Genji Dodgeball (currently 7.9.1)

 In this version, I take community suggestions to fix, update or add any desired features.
 On top of this, I have gone back to several old versions to combine multiple bots to one, updated, stable version to use where you can simply select the bots you wish to use.

+I plan to keep it updated to the latest version of Genji Dodgeball.

+**Current Bots:** Jimothy, Shrek, GOD, and Nubgenji

+Quick Tip: Wish to have a chill skrim / practice session alone, or with friends?
+    Enable 2x of the Nubgenji bot, and turn on the Endless/Respawn mode!
+Enjoy an endless round of Genji Dodgeball!

 # Version History: